nathan-i-martin/nathan-i-martin/README.md

-If you try to tell me "n" language is faster, I know you don't care about performance because whatever that language is, it's never assembly.
+If you try to tell me your fav language is fastest, it's not assembly.
+So I know you don't actually care about performance.

 - ⭕ Check out my professional work [Aelysium Group](https://aelysium.group/)
 - 💬 Isn't everyone fullstack nowadays?